 - Avoid chewing on the side of your mouth with the temporary crowns.

 - Stay away from hard foods and raw fibrous vegetables.

 - Be careful when using dental floss as pulling it may dislodge the dental crown

 Your Second Appointment

 When you return to our office, we will remove that temporary crown and get your permanent crown installed.
 You’ll have to make sure the color we choose is of your liking, and after a small dose of anesthesia, we will cement the dental crown in place.

 Getting a Dental Crown for Your Front Teeth in Auburn, CA

-If you have any questions about your front teeth or about crowning front teeth, please get in touch or give us a call to learn more.
+If you have any questions about your front teeth or about crowns, please get in touch or give us a call to learn more.